 Summary

-• Yukon residents can complete the BC Adult Dogwood instead
+Yukon does not offer the CAEC test.
+Yukon residents can complete the BC Adult Dogwood instead.

-• Cansego provides online CAEC prep, in case the exam becomes available or you relocate
+Cansego provides online CAEC prep, in case the exam becomes available or you relocate.

 Join Cansego!